skulkarni2/PUI2016_sck408/HW3_sck408/Readme.md

 ## Assignment 1

-I worked on the lines of the Chisquare distribution done in lab session during class.
+I worked on the lines of the Chisquare distribution done in lab session during class for other distributions.
-I downloaded seaborn and used it to plot my graphs.
+I worked on this part of th homework by myself.
+I later discussed I downloaded seaborn and used it to plot my graphs.

 Extra credit -